 “This definitely helps me feel more confident after these races,” Brousseau indicated.
 “Jr. Pan Pacs are just a few weeks away, so I know that I’m strong and ready.”

 In other Ottawa swimming results, Olivier Risk said he started hurting halfway through his male 1,500 m endurance test, and fell short of his desired sub-16-minute target, placing fourth in 16:06.27.
-While the meet in the pool is complete, Risk will be up early for today’s 9 a.m.
-3,000 m open water swim competition – the event he’ll later race at the FINA world junior open-water championships Sept.
+While his meet is complete in the pool, Risk will be up early for today’s 9 a.m.
+3,000 m open water swim competition.
+That’s the event he’ll later race at the FINA world junior open-water championships Sept.
 1-4 in the Seychelles.

 Katie Xu placed fifth in the female Special Olympics 50 m freestyle to miss the podium for the first time in her five races.
 The Special Olympics world-champion figure skater previously won a gold, a silver and two bronze swim medals at these Canada Games.

 Gaël Shindano placed sixth in the male Special Olympics 50 m freestyle, as did Nicholas Scott in the male para multi-class 200 m IM.
 Scott also placed 10th in the 50 m free, while McMann competed in the 50 m backstroke as well but did not advance through the heats.

 Wrestler Seed-Desai turns tables to win another (potentially) historic gold